TimosDakis/School-Projects/CS323/README.md

 # Assignments
-These assignments were done to compare various algorithms.
+These assignments were done to test and/or compare various algorithms.

 **Assignment 1:** search algorithms